This post may contain eBay affiliate links. Please read our disclosure policy.

 Included in the Pro Bowl holographic insert set is a landscape card with a great posed shot of the player as he smiles at the camera.

-As with the majority of cards on this list, pristine copies will be hard to track down.
+As with most cards on this list, pristine copies will be hard to track down.

 10. 1990 Pro Set Lombardi Trophy Hologram